A high number of parents receive their first choice this year

 Third preference: 7 offers, which is 0.4% of the total offers with a cumulative success rate of 99.1%

-The balance of places offered, which is 33 or 1.9%, were to parents whose preferences could not be met and their offer was for the nearest school to their home address with available spaces.
+The balance of places offered, which is 15 or 0.9% e to parents whose preferences could not be met and their offer was for the nearest school to their home address with available spaces.

 As in previous years, Herefordshire schools continue to be a net importer of pupils, with more pupils from neighbouring counties requesting places in the county’s schools than Herefordshire pupils requesting places in other counties.

-The council has continued to promote its online application service this year, which was used by 90.1% of families compared to 88% last year, which is an increase of 2.1%.
+The council has continued to promote its online application service this year, which was used by 97% of applicants.